scartill/zev/README.md

 ### Google Gemini (Free)

 To use Google's Gemini models, you need a Google AI Studio account.
-You can create a Gemini API key at [Google AI Studio](https://aistudio.google.com/).
+You can create a Gemini API key in [Google AI Studio](https://aistudio.google.com/).

 ## 🐪 Using with Ollama

-You can use Zev with [Ollama](https://ollama.ai/) as an alternative to OpenAI, which lets you run all commands locally.
+You can use Zev with [Ollama](https://ollama.ai/) as an alternative to hosted providers, which lets you run all commands locally.
 To set this up:

 1. Install and start [Ollama](https://ollama.com/) with a model of your choice